Fast Facts

 - 3:30 – Paddy Power Stayers’ Hurdle (Grade 1) – 3m

-- 4:10 – Magners Plate Handicap Chase (Grade 3) – 2m 4½f
+- 4:10 – TrustATrader Plate Handicap Chase (Premier Handicap) – 2m 4½f

-- 4:50 – Jack De Bromhead Mares’ Novices’ Hurdle (Grade 2) – 2m 1f
+- 4:50 – Ryanair Mares’ Novices’ Hurdle (Grade 2) – 2m 1f

 - 5:30 – Fulke Walwyn Kim Muir Challenge Cup Amateur Jockeys’ Handicap Chase (Class 2) – 3m 2f

-Day Four – Gold Cup Day, Friday 15th March 2024
+Day Four – Gold Cup Day, Friday, 14th March 2025

-The closing day of the Festival is Gold Cup Day and you’ll need no clues about the race that grabs the headlines.
+The closing day of the festival is Gold Cup Day and you’ll need no clues about the race that grabs the headlines.
 The biggest race of the Cheltenham Festival is unquestionably the Cheltenham Gold Cup, which is actually one of the biggest Grade 1 races in the world, offering up a £625,000 purse and run over 3 Miles and 2 ½ furlongs.

 - 1:30 – JCB Triumph Hurdle (Grade 1) – 2m 1f

-- 2:10 – McCoy Contractors County Handicap Hurdle (Grade 3) – 2m 1f
+- 2:10 – County Handicap Hurdle (Premier Handicap) – 2m 1f

 - 2:50 – Albert Bartlett Novices’ Hurdle (Grade 1) – 3m